Tank above lit by Maxlite Life aqua LED.

 Maxlite (above) uses purely RGB LEDs with no white LEDs.
 All the LEDs in the list above have a similar spectrum profile (as below); with large spikes in red, blue green due to the use of RGB diodes.

 This can be contrasted with more regular aquarium LEDs such as the Chihiros X300 and Chihiros WRGB 1 shown below that have a more distributed spectrum.
 These are decent lights, however, the ones above with pure RGB diodes give higher visual color saturation and contrast and grows red plants better.

 Some of the visual differences best seen in these side by side videos:

 Comparison of ADA solar RGB and some other fixtures:

 Comparison of Chihiros Vivid and other Chihiros fixtures (the WRGB 2 has same spectrum as the Vivid):

 Above; Tank by John Eldredge Jr using SBreef (freshwater) lights

-Twinstar S series / Chihiros RGB/WRG / ONF Flat / Fluval 3.0 /
+Twinstar S series / Chihiros RGB/WRG / Fluval 3.0 /

 These are secondary picks compared to the list above.
 The Twinstar S series works well for smaller sized tanks.
 The S series has an attractive spectrum, and sleek build.
 I also like that they do not have fans which are another weak point in many light fixtures.
 The fixtures are slightly broader than thinner fixtures, but I find that this actually gives better spread in a tank.
 I think single fixtures work well for smaller standard sized tanks.
 For 3ft (90x45x45cm) tanks and above, I would recommend having 2 fixtures.
 The other similar LEDs in this category is the Chihiros RGB.